 The major difference between the two are the contribution amounts – $19,500 for 401(k) plans and $6,000 for IRAs – and who offers the plan – 401(k) plans are employer-sponsored and IRAs can be started on your own.

 Since 401(k) plans are employer sponsored, investment options may be limited and rather expensive, and can be rather inflexible.
 Thinking glass half full, if your employer has match offerings, not taking advantage of that is essentially saying no to free money.
-The opposite goes for IRA accounts, as you can choose from the entire public stock, mutual fund or ETF universe for your portfolio but there are no match options available.
+The opposite goes for IRA accounts.
+You can choose from the entire public stock, mutual fund or ETF universe for your portfolio but there are no match options available.

-Picking a retirement plan is not straightforward – to know which plan offers the most advantage to your financial journey, it requires you to understand how each work, and where and how they fit into your situation – if at all.
+Picking a retirement plan is not straightforward.
+To know which plan offers the most advantage to your financial journey, it requires you to understand how each work.
+Also you need to know where and how they fit into your situation – if at all.

 If this guide did not answer your questions, you’re not alone.
-We know how hard it can be to get your financial goals and savings nests in order, that’s why Investment Firms created the financial advisor matching tool to connect you with registered advisors in your area and area call away to help you answer your questions, and prepare you for retirement.
+We know how hard it can be to get your financial goals and savings nests in order.
+That’s why Investment Firms created the financial advisor matching tool to connect you with registered advisors in your area.
+They are a call away to help you answer your questions, and prepare you for retirement.